biswajit-sarkar-007/Webbit/README.md

 This website consists of only 1 page made using HTML and CSS and is static in nature.
 It contains services offered by the coding club and detailed description of each service.
 It also contains a feedback mechanism to address the queries of students.

+Now you can make your changes and then add them and do a commit and finally push to remote branch; say you are on master.

+git add <file>
+git commit -m <commit message>
+git push origin master

 Website has been deployed in Replit with the following link:-